-(b) Methods and performance measurements for evaluating progress toward achieving the goals specified;

-- (c) Methods and schedule for reporting progress to students and parents; - (d) Staff members responsible for ensuring that specified services are delivered; - (e) Policies regarding the waiver of assignments and the scheduling of tests missed while participating in any gifted services provided outside the general education classroom; - (f) Include a date by which the WEP will be annually reviewed for possible revision; and - (g) An explanation of how the gifted services meet the student's documented strengths, educational needs, and goals for the student. - (ii) Parents, the collaborating educator, and all educators responsible for providing gifted education services to the student, including teachers providing differentiated instruction in general education settings, will be provided a copy of the WEP. - (iii) The district will make a reasonable attempt at the commencement of services and each year thereafter to obtain parent input on the WEP and the parent's signature on the WEP.
-Students will not be denied services due to the lack of a parent's signature. - (6) Services for students will be consistent with their area(s) of identification and differentiated to meet their needs. - (7) The district will only indicate to parents or report to the department of education and workforce that a student is receiving gifted education services when services are provided in conformance with chapter 3324 of the Revised Code and this rule. - (8) Placement procedures for district services will be in conformance with the district's written criteria for determining eligibility for placement in those services.
+- (b) Methods and performance measurements for evaluating progress toward achieving the goals specified; - (c) Methods and schedule for reporting progress to students and parents; - (d) Staff members responsible for ensuring that specified services are delivered: - (e) Policies regarding the waiver of assignments and the scheduling of tests missed while participating in any gifted services provided outside the general education classroom; - (f) Include a date by which the WEP will be annually reviewed for possible revision; and - (g) An explanation of how the gifted services meet the student's documented strengths, educational needs, and goals for the student. - (ii) Parents, the collaborating educator, and all educators responsible for providing gifted education services to the student, including teachers providing differentiated instruction in general education settings, will be provided a copy of the WEP. - (iii) The district will make a reasonable attempt at the commencement of services and each year thereafter to obtain parent input on the WEP and the parent's signature on the WEP.
+Students will not be denied services due to the lack of a parent's signature. - (6) For each student identified as gifted who is not provided gifted services per this rule, districts will develop and disseminate to parents or guardians a no services letter which clearly communicates that the student is not receiving gifted services.
+This letter may include a list of enrichment opportunities provided to the student by the district. - (7) Services for students will be consistent with their area(s) of identification and differentiated to meet their needs. - (8) The district will only indicate to parents or report to the department of education and workforce that a student is receiving gifted education services when services are provided in conformance with chapter 3324 of the Revised Code and this rule.

-(a) Written criteria for determining eligibility for placement in a gifted service will be provided to any parent, district educator, or the department of education and workforce upon request.

-- (b) Written criteria provided by the district will include an explanation of the methods used to ensure equal access to each gifted service for all eligible district students, including students who transfer into the district, minority, economically disadvantaged students, students with disabilities and English learners.
-This written criteria will not unduly restrict access to services. - (c) Subjective criteria such as grades and teacher recommendations will not be used to exclude a student from service. - (d) All district students who meet the written criteria for a gifted service will be provided an equal opportunity to receive that service. - (9) The district will ensure that students identified as gifted are placed in settings with similar or related areas of identification to the maximum extent possible.
+- (9) Placement procedures for district services will be in conformance with the district's written criteria for determining eligibility for placement in those services. - (a) Written criteria for determining eligibility for placement in a gifted service will be provided to any parent, district educator, or the department of education and workforce upon request. - (b) Written criteria provided by the district will include an explanation of the methods used to ensure equal access to each gifted service for all eligible district students, including students who transfer into the district, minority, economically disadvantaged students, students with disabilities and English learners.
+This written criteria will not unduly restrict access to services. - (c) Subjective criteria such as grades and teacher recommendations will not be used to exclude a student from service. - (d) All district students who meet the written criteria for a gifted service will be provided an equal opportunity to receive that service. - (10) The district will ensure that students identified as gifted are placed in settings with similar or related areas of identification to the maximum extent possible. - (D) Model Acceleration Policy